antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ## What's next for Source Generators

-This first preview is somewhat "raw".
+This first preview is is exactly that: a first preview.
 There is a basic editing experience in Visual Studio, but it is not what we would consider "1.0 quality" right now.
+In fact, we intend on exploring a few different designs over time before we commit to a particular one.
 One of the biggest areas of focus between now and the .NET 5 release will be improving the editing experience for Source Generators.
 Additionally, we expect to modify the API to accomodate feedback from partner teams and our OSS community.

 Additionally, we'll work out how Source Generators are distributed.
 We're currently designing them to be very similar to Analyzers that can be shipped alongside a package.
 They currently use the Analyzer infrastructure to handle configuration in editor tooling.